vre-hub/vre-hub.github.io/docs/rucio.md

 ### The `rucio.cfg` configuration file

-In general, there are two main ways to authenticate to the Rucio instance: via X.509 certificates and via OIDC tokens.
+In general, there are two main ways to authenticate to the Rucio instance: X.509 certificates and OIDC tokens.
 These two ways require setting up a `rucio.cfg` file.
 This file is usually placed in the `/opt/rucio/etc/` directory, as the Rucio client looks at this location first by default.

 :::tip[Pro Tip]